 What to Do About Stress

-- Try Yoga: Yoga is an integrative mind-body practice that incorporates physical exercise, meditation, and controlled, conscious breathing, so it comes as no surprise that it has been shown to reduce stress, lower blood pressure, and help relieve chronic pain, depression, anxiety, and insomnia.
+- Try Yoga: Yoga is an integrative mind-body practice that incorporates physical exercise, meditation, and controlled, conscious breathing.
+So, it comes as no surprise that it has been shown to reduce stress, lower blood pressure, and help relieve chronic pain, depression, anxiety, and insomnia.

 - Eat High-Fiber and Antioxidant-Rich Foods: Starchy, high-fiber foods—such as beans, sweet potatoes, and oatmeal—contribute to the release of serotonin (a hormone that helps with relaxation) in the brain.
 Unlike food low in fiber and rich in carbs, high-fiber food won’t trigger a crash.
 Fruits and vegetables rich in antioxidants also help the body cope with chronic stress by boosting the immune system.

-- Talk to a Professional: While all of the methods we’ve listed can certainly help to manage stress, sometimes the pressure is so much that we need a professional’s help.
+- Talk to a Professional: While all methods we’ve listed can certainly help manage stress, sometimes the pressure is so much that we need a professional’s help.
 If you’re having a difficult time coping with stress and it’s affecting your quality of life, a licensed mental health professional can help.
 They’ll work with you to develop a plan to manage your stress based on your specific circumstances.